AvaenCode/QuickSort-Analyzer/README.md

 The application will be running through the console.

 Note: By default, the size 'n' of the 3 arrays will be 100.
-That can be adjusted in the Main.cpp file of the project.
+That can be adjusted in the Main.cpp file of the project!!!